mre/endler.dev/content/2025/how-to-review-code/index.md

 At times, people will say "let's just merge this and fix it later."
 I think that's a slippery slope.
-It can lead to technical debt and a lot of work later on.
+It can lead to tech debt and additional work later on.
 It's hard to stand your ground, but it's important to do so.
 If you see something that isn't right, speak up.